asakshat/arch-dotfiles/README.md

 There are other small scripts included which are not shown below .

 Currently , I'm working on a custom bar with widgets using Elkowar's Wacky Widgets (EWW) .
 Most of the polybar configs that im using at the moment are presets made by someone else which don't work the same in my system and I have to tweak them a lot to work for me.
 At that point , why not make my own UI ?
 Amirite ?
+(I have no life).

 <details>
   <summary>Polybar</summary>